rstol/md-cv/index.md

 `2016-17`
 I participated in the _Young Enterprise Switzerland Company Program_ leading the _flavourized_ team of 5 classmates.
 Our startup developed a bottle that made drinking water more fun.
 We raised funds from individual investors and sold directly to customers online and at events using a custom sales booth.

-### EdinbR

-I co-founded a usergroup for the R programming language in Edinburgh called EdinbR.
-I helped to organise our monthly meetings and built our website: [edinbr.org](http://edinbr.org).
-Our meetings attract 30-50 statisticians, data scientists and developers for talks and discussion about the R language and its applications.
-We're sponsored by Revolution Analytics and have an organisational github account at [github.com/EdinbR](https://github.com/EdinbR).

-### datarea

-I entered Imperial College's [Summer Data Challenge](https://www.imperial.ac.uk/data-science/education/summer-data-challenge/) competition, where entrants analysed a given dataset and then proposed a startup idea based on their results.
-I developed a modelling technique to select housing areas for investment and was awarded third place: £2,000 and startup support from Imperial Create Lab.
-My entry can be seen at [blm.io/datarea](http://blm.io/datarea) and the code is shared on my github account.

 ## Links